 If you have pain that runs from your lower back through your buttock, down your leg and into your ankle or foot, it could be sciatica.
-Sciatica is a medical condition caused when your sciatic nerve gets irritated.
+Sciatica (lumbar radiculopathy) is a medical condition caused when your sciatic nerve gets irritated.

 What causes sciatica?

 A herniated disc or a bone spur on your spine that puts pressure on the sciatic nerve are common causes of sciatica.

 Sciatica mostly strikes people in their 30s and 40s.
 “In this group, more than 90 percent of people will get better and back to normal without surgery,” Dr. Hurlbert said.

 It can be hard to diagnose sciatica since back pain is so widespread and stems from many causes.
 Your health care provider will:

 - Ask you to explain where you’re feeling pain and what the pain feels like